- Financial education

 Will and Estate Planning

 Will and estate planning can go a long way in easing the burden on loved ones when we pass on.
-This type of financial planning can feel a long way off, and some employees might not even like to think about it, which is probably why 54% of UK adults don’t have a will.
+This type of financial planning can feel a long way off, and some employees might not even like to think about it, which is probably why 54% of UK adults didn’t have a will in 2018.
 Furthermore, nearly 5.5 million Brits have no idea how they would go about making a will.

 Discussing will and estate planning with your employees might sound difficult, but it’s an important form of financial protection that deserves consideration.
 We never know when the worst could happen, and having measures in place can ease family stress and disputes.

-If you’re having difficulty getting your employees to open up, read more about how to encourage employees to talk about financial wellbeing at work
+If you’re having difficulty getting your employees to open up, find out how to encourage employees to talk about financial wellbeing at work:

 Financial protection: professional advice